kristjands/nepremicnine_notifier/README.md

   - `bs4_block`: block in the webpage where we find the info.
   - `bs4_attrs`: is same as before and can be empty.
   - `bs4_class`: with class name for more specific search.
+- `json`: in case of `parser_type` is `json` we set additional configuration
+  - `method`: do we send GET or POST request to fetch a response
+  - `post_body`: in case of POST request we set the body to this value
+  - `pagination`: we append this into sent json in case of POST or in the url in case of GET

 ## Contributors
 - [LukaAndrojna](https://github.com/LukaAndrojna)